Chicago State visits Davis and LIU - WTOP News

 New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: LIU takes on Chicago State after Malachi Davis scored 24 points in LIU’s 78-62 victory against the Le Moyne Dolphins.
+BOTTOM LINE: LIU hosts Chicago State after Malachi Davis scored 24 points in LIU’s 78-62 victory over the Le Moyne Dolphins.

-The Sharks have gone 3-3 in home games.
-LIU ranks fourth in the NEC at limiting opponent scoring, giving up 71.3 points while holding opponents to 43.0% shooting.
+The Sharks are 3-3 in home games.
+LIU is 3-5 in games decided by 10 or more points.

-The Cougars have gone 1-0 against NEC opponents.
-Chicago State ranks eighth in the NEC with 28.8 rebounds per game led by Jalen Forrest averaging 4.6.
+The Cougars are 1-0 in NEC play.
+Chicago State ranks ninth in the NEC allowing 83.2 points while holding opponents to 47.6% shooting.

 LAST 10 GAMES: Sharks: 2-8, averaging 67.8 points, 32.5 rebounds, 13.9 assists, 7.7 steals and 3.0 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 70.9 points per game.